 StepsQuestion 1Question 1 of 5:Is it environmentally friendly to eat fish?

 1Depending on the source, it can be!
-Fish caught locally by a small fishmonger or fish caught on a rather than a huge net are usually okay to eat.
+Fish caught locally by a small fishmonger or fish caught on a line rather than a huge net are usually okay to eat.
 The best way to eat fish sustainably is to find out where the fish was caught, how the fish was caught, and how endangered the speciesTry looking for fish labeled with the Marine Stewardship Council logo.
 They have a list of over 5,000 fish and fish products that they’ve certified as sustainable.

 2If you eat fish that has been overfished or is endangered, no. Many fish populations are decreasing due to overfishing and habitat loss.
 Eating fish that are diminishing contributes to overfishing and can even lead to extinction.XThis may vary depending on the area you live in.
 Certain fish species can be endangered in one area but thriving in another.
 That means you’ll need to research which fish species are endangered or overfished in your area before buying fish if you want to be sustainable.
 This information is provided online by organizations like the Marine Stewardship Council and the National Oceanic and Atmospheric Administration.Question 2Question 2 of 5:What is sustainably sourced fish?